AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

-# allvibes backend plan
+# allvibes API
-This document is to assist with my own design of the backend portion for the project.
-I'm planning a backend that is fundamentally nothing more than an REST-compliant API that exposes the functionality we'll provide.
-This will allow for extra flexibility in the frontend, as well as (potentially in the future) making it easier to separate the web client from the mobile client.
+This draft outlines the design of the allvibes backend and how its subsequent REST API.
+In brief, the server maintains no concept of "sessions"; sessions must be maintained entirely on the client side.
+Each piece of functionality making up the entire app is exposed as REST APIs, most of which are called via HTTP GET requests with several exceptions using HTTP POST.
+No function in this list depends on state or any previous functions.
+State is maintained entirely on the client side.

-The main point of this design concept is to reduce the number of redirects within the backend to as little as possible, making frontend development smoother and more responsive with ultimately a lower number of pages.
+The main point of this concept, aside from complying with REST design principles, is to reduce the number of redirects within the backend to as little as possible, being zero for nearly all the functions, enabling smoother frontend development and higher responsiveness with ultimately a lower number of pages.

 For the HTTP GET requests, parameters are specified as GET parameters, that is in the URL itself.
-As for HTTP POST requests, the expected `Content-Type` is `application/x-www-form-urlencoded`, meaning that the parameters are sent the same manner as a submitted form.
+As for HTTP POST requests, the expected `Content-Type` is `application/x-www-form-urlencoded`, meaning that the parameters are sent the same text-based manner as a submitted form, unless explicitly stated otherwise in the function's description.

+The full behavior of each function is outlined in this document.

 # 1. List of API functions

-## 1.1 Log in
+## 1.1.
+Log in
 We depend on Spotify authentication to log in.

 To cope with CORS restrictions, there are two login functions: `/login` and `/weblogin`.
 The difference is that `/login` is REST-compliant while `/weblogin` performs redirects and does not directly return JSON.
+Both these functions are called via HTTP GET and take no parameters.

 In the case of `/login`, the returned JSON object is: